egorvinogradov/userscript-saver/README.md

 	/public - static files used on public part of tai.st web site and accessible by everyone directly by url /taisties - taistie data not accessible directly MainServer.coffee - single starting point for the whole site - both promo page and taisties API

+/package.json - project description for Heroku
+/Procfile - description of entry point used by foreman on Heroku and locally